Substantial revision: October 2021

 HO706 Homelessness rarely respects local government boundaries, so national government, devolved administrations and the Greater London Authority need to ensure that there is joined-up provision of services, and that this extends to related services such as the NHS, immigration services and the Armed Services, so that people aren’t discharged into homelessness.
 Commissioning of services by local authority partnerships or regional bodies will be encouraged.

-HO707 We recognise that European Union citizens make a significant contribution to the economy of the UK and are much less likely to claim benefits that their UK counterparts.
+HO707 We recognise that European Union citizens and other migrants make a significant contribution to the economy of the UK and are much less likely to claim benefits than their UK counterparts.
 The Green Party will bring greater equity to the tax and benefit system by ensuring that when they fall into difficulties such as homelessness or rough sleeping they are entitled to the help as UK citizens such as local authority advice and basic levels of Social Security support.
+This will mean removing ‘Recourse to Public Funds’ as a prerequisite for accessing homelessness assistance.
 It is unacceptable that people who came to the UK to work are left to die on the streets.

 HO801 Poverty and homelessness among young people has been exacerbated by unemployment and the withdrawal of social security benefit.
 In the short term the Green Party would equalise benefits such as Jobseekers Allowance, Universal Credit and Housing Benefit to people aged 16-25 to the same level to which those over 25 years old are entitled.
 In the long term the Citizens' Income Scheme is designed to eradicate poverty throughout society.